OSNEXUS/flocker-driver/README.md

 **_This is an example configuration and needs to be edited to match your environment configuration._**
 * Adjust the `ipaddress`, `username`, and `password` values to match those of the QuantaStor storage system.
 * Define the Storage Tier names for the `gold_tier`, `silver_tier`, and `bronze_tier` storage profiles.
-* Adjust the `default_pool` value to match the QuantaStorage storage pool.
+* Adjust the `default_pool` value to match the QuantaStor storage pool.

 **_If these values are left empty, the OSNEXUS QuantaStor plugin will the use the default values:
 `flocker_def_gold_tier`, `flocker_def_silver_tier`, `flocker_def_bronze_tier`, `flocker_def_pool`_**

-# Configure the Quantastor system for Flocker
+# Configure the QuantaStor system for Flocker
 QuantaStor supports the use of REST APIs for development of applications and extensions to remotely manage QuantaStor storage systems.
-Make sure the flocker nodes can communicate with the Quantastor system.
+Make sure the flocker nodes can communicate with the QuantaStor system.
 Confirm communication with the QuantaStor system using a RESTful API call to enumerate the storage system:
 ```
 curl -u admin:password https://10.0.11.9:8153/qstorapi/storageSystemGet -k
 ```
-This command should return information about the Quantastor system.
-Confirm all the flocker nodes are able to communicate with the Quantastor system.
+This command should return information about the QuantaStor system.
+Confirm all the flocker nodes are able to communicate with the QuantaStor system.

-OSNEXUS Quantastor plugin for Flocker supports storage profiles (GOLD, SILVER and BRONZE).
+OSNEXUS QuantaStor plugin for Flocker supports storage profiles (GOLD, SILVER and BRONZE).

-Before any volumes can be provisioned by Flocker, Quantastor needs to be configured with storage pools and/or storage tiers.
+Before any volumes can be provisioned by Flocker, QuantaStor needs to be configured with storage pools and/or storage tiers.
-This can be done from the Quantastor Web interface or from the Quantastor CLI.
+This can be done from the QuantaStor Web interface or from the QuantaStor CLI.

-Example, http://10.0.11.9 will access the Web interface for the Quantastor system on the IP address 10.0.11.9.
+Example, http://10.0.11.9 will access the Web interface for the QuantaStor system on the IP address 10.0.11.9.

 Confirm that Storage Tier names for each profile and the default pool name have been configured in the agent.yml file.
 If empty, note that the default names will be used: `flocker_def_gold_tier`, `flocker_def_silver_tier`, `flocker_def_bronze_tier`, `flocker_def_pool`

-Quantastor needs to be configured with the storage pools and/or storage tiers specified in the agent.yml.
+QuantaStor needs to be configured with the storage pools and/or storage tiers specified in the agent.yml.
 The following examples will use the default names shown above.
 Adjust to reflect the values configured in the agent.yml file.

 ```
 qs pool-create --name flocker_def_pool --disk-list=sdb --raid-type=LINEAR, --pool-type=zfs, --desc="A default pool for flocker"